Shell4026/ShellProtector/README.ENG.md

 - Texture Encryption
 - OSC programs for descryption
 - Blendshape obfuscation
-- Fallback: the ability to make non-friends see a 16x16 texture instead of encryption noise
+- Fallback: the ability to make non-friends see a small texture instead of encryption noise

 ## Usage